microsoft/verus-proof-synthesis/benchmarks/VeruSAGE-Bench/source-projects/ironkv/README.md

 ## Extraction Notes

 - Downloaded June 14th, 2025
-- All executable/proof functions from delegation_map_v extracted
+- All executable/proof functions that require proof annotations from `ironsht/src` are extracted
-- Manual cleanup required for some edge cases
+- Quite some functions that used to require proof annotations no long do with the latest version of Verus, and hence are excluded from our benchmark suite

+## Acknowledgement

+Many thanks to the IronKV authors.